 - Manuscripts previously submitted for this award or to TU BOOKS will not be considered.

-- Manuscripts should address the needs of children and teens of color by providing stories with which they can identify and relate, and which promote a greater understanding of one another.
+1. Manuscripts should address the needs of children and teens of color and Native nations by providing stories with which they can identify and relate, and which promote a greater understanding of one another.
 Themes relating to LGBTQ+ topics or disabilities may also be included.

-- Submissions may be any fictional genre novels for children ages 8 to 12 or young adults ages 12 to 18.
+2. Submissions may be any fictional genre novels or graphic novels for children ages 8 to 12 or young adults ages 13 to 18.
 We are particularly interested in literary fantasy and science fiction, but also welcome contemporary, historical, mystery, suspense, and genre fusions.
 Graphic novel scripts for these categories are also welcome.
 Nonfiction will not be considered.

-- Submissions should be accompanied by a cover letter that includes the author’s name, address, phone number, email address, brief biographical note, relevant cultural and ethnic information, how the author heard about the award, and publication history, if any.
-Do not send the entire manuscript.
+3. Submissions should be of full, unagented manuscript or graphic novel script PLUS synopsis.
+Manuscripts/scripts should be composed in a clear 12-point font, double-spaced, saved as a Word document, accompanied by a cover letter that includes the author’s name, address, phone number, email address, brief biographical note, relevant cultural and ethnic information, how the author heard about the award, and publication history, if any.

-- Manuscripts may not be submitted to other publishers, mentorship contests, writing contests, or to TU BOOKS general submissions while under consideration for this award.
+7. Manuscripts may NOT be submitted to other publishers, mentorship contests, writing contests, or to TU BOOKS general submissions while under consideration for this award.

-Dates for Submission: Submissions will be accepted from June 1, 2016, through October 31, 2016, and must be submitted within that period.
-The submissions site will be only open from midnight, June 1, to midnight, Oct.
-31. Please make sure to give yourself plenty of time to allow uploading.
+Submissions will be accepted from April 1, 2019 through August 31, 2019, and must be submitted within that period.
+The submissions site will be only open from midnight (morning) on April 1, to midnight (night), August 31.
+Please make sure to give yourself plenty of time to allow uploading.

-Prize: The Award winner receives a cash prize of $1,000 and our standard publication contract, including our basic advance and royalties for a first time author.
-An Honor Award winner will receive a cash prize of $500.
+The Award winner receives a cash prize of $2,000 and our standard publication contract, including our basic advance and royalties for a first-time author.
+An Honor Award winner will receive a cash prize of $1,000.

 - Judges are the editors of TU BOOKS and LEE & LOW BOOKS.
 The decision of the judges is final.

-- The Award and Honor winners will be selected from among the full
+- The Award and Honor winners will be announced no later than April 1, 2020.